Page maintained by

 What makes your eyes brown?
 How are you related to your parents and to your pet dog?
 Why are some cells more powerful than others?
 These questions are just a few that can be answered by researching genetics, the study of hereditary information.
 This course is for the serious science lover.
 By examining the principles of genetic information, you’ll get a glimpse at how the molecular world affects the macroscopic world.
 Expect to discuss controversial topics such as prenatal testing and cancer diagnosis.
 Activities will include DNA extractions, visualization of chromosomes from human cells and time spent in a real clinical genetics laboratory.

-PLEASE NOTE: This course will take place both at both the Center for Medical Genetics, 7400 Fannin Street, Houston, TX 77054 and at M D Anderson Cancer Center, 1515 Holcombe Blvd, Houston, TX 77030.
+PLEASE NOTE: This course will take place at M D Anderson Cancer Center, 1515 Holcombe Blvd, Houston, TX 77030.

 Students entering 9th Grade to 11th Grade (Ages 14-17)